Do early decision students receive housing priority?

 Can I choose my residence hall?

-All housing assignments for first-year students are made by the residential life staff.
-As an incoming first-year student, you will receive our housing preference form in May.
+All housing assignments for first-year students are made by the Residential Life staff.
+As an incoming first-year student, you will receive our housing preference form in the summer.
 This form will ask questions that allow us to match you with roommates along critical similarities.
-To best maintain the integrity of this process, you are not able to indicate a residence hall preference.
+To best maintain the integrity of this process, you are not able to indicate a residence hall or roommate preference.

 Students in later class years may choose their residence hall, depending on availability and ability to fill rooms.
 A random lottery system determines the order in which students make their selections.